Pizza and 2-structures: Introduction

 The plan of the paper is as follows.
 Section~\ref{section_review} contains a review of $2$-structures and of the results from~\cite{EMR} that we will need.
 Section~\ref{section_dissection} contains the statement and proof of the abstract pizza theorem (Theorem~\ref{theorem_pizza_dissection}), and Section~\ref{section_Bolyai-Gerwien_plus_epsilon}, as we already mentioned, contains a Bolyai-Gerwien type result that is needed in the proof of the abstract pizza theorem.

-Let us mention some interesting questions that remain open: \begin{itemize} \item[(1)] The paper~\cite{EMR_pizza} proves the pizza theorem for more general arrangements (the condition is that the arrangement~$\Hf$ is a Coxeter arrangement and that its number of hyperplanes is greater than the dimension $n$ and has the same parity as that dimension), but only in the case of the ball; see Corollary~7.6 of that paper.
+Let us mention some interesting questions that remain open: \begin{itemize} \item[(1)] The paper~\cite{EMR_pizza} proves the pizza theorem for more general arrangements (the condition is that the arrangement~$\Hf$ is a Coxeter arrangement and that the number of hyperplanes is greater than the dimension $n$ and has the same parity as that dimension), but only in the case of the ball; see~\cite[Theorem~1.1]{EMR_pizza}.
 Is it possible to give a dissection proof of this result?

 \item[(2)] Mabry and Deiermann~\cite{MaDe} show that the two-dimensional pizza theorem does not hold for a dihedral arrangement having an odd number of lines.
 More precisely, they determine the sign of the quantity $\sum_T(-1)^T\Vol(T\cap K)$, where $K$ is a disc containing the origin, and show that it vanishes if and only if the center of $K$ lies on one of the lines.
 Their methods are analytic.
 As far as we know, there exists no dissection proof of this result either.
 The higher-dimensional case where $\Hf$ is a Coxeter arrangement and the number of its hyperplanes does not have the same parity as $n$ also remains wide open. \end{itemize}